 1: Get a box.
 Bigger than a shoe box, maybe the size of a small suitcase.

 2: Now set the task - this box needs to be filled.
 Get the kids to choose the toys they don't want anymore.
 Be clear that you are getting rid of them, or the kids will never help again!

 Leave the sorting out of rubbish and donations until later - the kids need to focus on filling the box with toys.

 It really helps that they are filling a box and then the task is done.

 Guide them along the way if they get distracted.

 - Should we put car A in the box, or car B?

 - We haven't played with Truck X for a while, should he go in here?

 NOTE: I sometimes have a reward for when the box is full.
-Like a small car, or a pack of AFL cards.
+Like a small car, or a pack of stickers.
 One big box out, one small gift in.
 Fair swap I think!